-Identification of non-conformance with conditions placed on permits by the MML Master Radiation Safety Committee, when the non-conformance does not constitute an apparent violation of NRC requirements.
+(b) Identification of non-conformance with conditions placed on permits by the MML Master Radiation Safety Committee, when the non-conformance does not constitute an apparent violation of NRC requirements.
 However, if the non-conformance is safety-related, it should be identified to the permittee during the exit meeting.
-In this case, the NRC MML shall notify the MML's Radiation Control Program Director.
+In this case, the NRC MML PM shall notify the MML's Radiation Control Program Director.

-Entrance and xit During the entrance interview, advise permittee management (typically, the Commanding Officer or the facility administrator or equivalent for a non-military licensee) that an agreement exists between the MML and the NRC.
+e.
+Entrance and Exit Briefings.
+During the entrance interview, advise permittee management (typically, the military’s Commanding Officer or the facility administrator or equivalent for a non-military licensee) that an agreement exists between the MML and the NRC.

+Notify the NRC MML PM of your findings, before the preliminary exit briefing, whenever possible.
+However, the NRC MML PM or lead Regional Management must be notified when there is an apparent Severity Level I, II, or III violation.

+If the NRC MML PM does not participate in the preliminary exit briefing meeting, advise him or her of the inspection findings as soon as possible.
+The NRC MML PM will then advise the MML Radiation Control Program Director of the inspection findings if that individual did not participate in the preliminary exit briefing.

+When practical, include a member of the MML’s Radiation Control Program in the preliminary exit briefing with the permittee.
+Typically, this can be accomplished by telephone.
+Preliminary exit briefings should be held with the highest-ranking individual associated with the permitted activity at the permittee facility.

-exit meeting, discuss any violations and address the need for the permittee to take immediate corrective action or commit to correct the violations.
+During the preliminary exit briefing at the permittee facility, discuss any potential or apparent violations identified and address the need for the permittee to take immediate corrective action or commit to correct the potential or apparent violations.
 If an apparent serious health and safety problem exists, telephone the lead region for implementation of immediate action, such as an order to shut down or cease operations.

-Follow-Up After completion of the inspection:
+f.
+Follow-Up.
+After completion of the inspection:

-The inspector will submit a completed Inspection Record; NRC Form 591 (if appropriate); draft Notice of Violation (if appropriate); and enforcement recommendations to the NRC MML , within days of the last date of the inspection.
+The inspector will submit a completed Inspection Record; NRC Form 591 (if appropriate); draft Notice of Violation (if appropriate); and enforcement recommendations to the NRC MML PM, within 5 business days of the last date of the inspection.
 NRC Form 591 shall not be left with permittee management.

-If escalated enforcement is being considered, the NRC MML should be provided with a summary of the issues supporting the apparent violations within calendar days the last day of the inspection.
-The NRC inspector from the assisting region draft inspection report days the last day of the inspection
+If escalated enforcement is being considered, the NRC MML PM should be provided with a summary of the issues supporting the apparent violations within five calendar days from the last day of the inspection.
+The NRC inspector from the assisting region should draft an inspection report within 5 business days from the last day of the inspection and provide it to the NRC MML PM.

-The inspector will provide any additional information that the NRC MML requested (e., information concerning issues necessary for the biennial review or for review of special issues).
+The inspector will provide any additional information that the NRC MML PM requested (e.g., information concerning issues necessary for the biennial review or for review of special issues).

 All inspection related correspondence will be issued by the lead region.

+g.
+Final Exit and Issuance of Report.

+The NRC MML PM should process the pending inspection report and any potential or apparent violations in accordance with regional policy.
+The NRC MML PM will hold a final exit meeting with the MML Radiation Control Program Director, to brief the licensee of the inspection findings.
+The final inspection report should be issued within 30 days of the final exit meeting in accordance with regional policy.

 06.02 The following are the specific requirements for MML accompaniment inspections:

-Coordination The inspector performing the accompaniment inspection should contact the NRC MML at least weeks before the scheduled accompaniment inspection date.
+a.
+Coordination.
+The inspector performing the accompaniment inspection should contact the NRC MML PM at least 4 weeks before the scheduled accompaniment inspection date.